crosswalk-project/crosswalk-test-suite/misc/xwalk-system-tests/README.md

 ## Introduction

-Xwalk system tests is a test suite for Crosswalk system level test cases.
-Especially from Crosswalk community samples, bugs, mailing lists, etc.
+This is a test suite for Crosswalk system level test cases, especially for the tests from Crosswalk community samples, bugs, mailing lists, etc.

 ## Authors: